 The most common language spoken in New Burnside is English.
 Other important languages spoken here include Polish and Italian.

-Owner-occupied real estate dominates the neighborhood.
-In fact, according to NeighborhoodScout research, the percentage of residential real estate occupied by its owner is higher here than in 96.7% of neighborhoods in America.
+Real estate in the neighborhood is almost exclusively owner-occupied.
+NeighborhoodScout's analysis reveals that this neighborhood has a higher rate of owner-occupied housing than is found in 96.7% of U.S. neighborhoods.
+If you are seeking to rent, this neighborhood may not have many options, but high rates of ownership often indicate stability in a neighborhood.
 Vacant homes and apartments are a significant characteristic of this neighborhood.
 In fact, with 34.9% of the residential real estate vacant, the neighborhood claims the distinction of having a higher vacancy rate than 96.4% of the neighborhoods in America.
 This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.

 The neighbors in the neighborhood in New Burnside are middle-income, making it a moderate income neighborhood.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 56.7% of the neighborhoods in America.
 In addition, 0.8% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 79.3% of America's neighborhoods.